CarlssonOscar/uma-vintage/README.md

 ### Footer

-The footers content consist of a copyright symbol, about page and contact page links that are intended to be created in future and a facebook link that would guide one to a facebook page if there was one.
+The footers content consist of a copyright symbol, newsletter sign up, a Instagram link to the stores instagram and a facebook link that would guide one to a facebook page if there was one.
 Instead screenshots of the facebook page are shown later in the README.

 ![](media/lt-footer.png)